-In 2018, the MBTA, CATA, and MWRTA developed TAM plans in accordance with the TAM rule, which include asset portfolio and condition data, approaches these agencies will follow to achieve and maintain transit state of good repair, and information on investment priorities.3 The FTA had required transit agencies to update their TAM Plans by October 1, 2022.
-In 2019, 2020, and 2021, the MBTA, CATA, and MWRTA also submitted transit asset inventory and condition data as of the end of the previous fiscal year to NTD, along with performance targets for the following fiscal year.
+The FTA requires transit agencies to update their TAM Plans every four years.
+The MBTA, CATA, and MWRTA adopted their first plans in 2018 and updated them in 2022.
+These agencies also submit transit asset inventory and condition data as of the end of the previous fiscal year to NTD, along with performance targets for the following fiscal year.
 These one-year TAM targets are essentially forecasts because they account for recent available data on the number and condition of relevant transit assets and the anticipated effect that capital investment and procurement will have on TAM performance.

-MPOs also have TAM responsibilities, which are defined by the FTA's TAM Rule and the Statewide and Nonmetropolitan Transportation Planning and Metropolitan Transportation Planning rule, which sets requirements for MPO planning processes.4 MPO TAM responsibilities include
+MPOs also have TAM responsibilities, which are defined by the FTA's TAM Rule and the Statewide and Nonmetropolitan Transportation Planning and Metropolitan Transportation Planning rule, which sets requirements for MPO planning processes.2 MPO TAM responsibilities include